Does this look like a candidate for a banned book cover to you?

 But earlier today I got an odd surprise from Amazon advertising.
 They told me that my book cover violated their ad guideline policies.

-Ok, after exchanging messages with Amazon, they made their point that under their guidelines, the three most commonly rejected cover image themes were, firearms and weapons, blood and violence and provocative images.
+Okay, after exchanging messages with Amazon Ads, they made their point that under their guidelines, the three most commonly rejected cover image themes were, firearms and weapons, blood and violence and provocative images.

 Well, had I read the guidelines, which of course are not that easy to find, I should have been aware of the problem with my book cover, and its suitability for Amazon advertising.